100 Years: How Chevy Trucks Established a Legacy That's Built to Last

 March 2, 2018

 Legends are not always born, sometimes they are built.
-The legend of the Chevy truck has been building over the past century and has evolved with the changes in America.
+The legend of the Chevy Truck has been building over the past century and has evolved with the changes in America.
 Not only do they represent America at its finest, but they have also been the most dependable trucks for a century.
-Let’s look back to see how these resilient and strong Chevy trucks have evolved with the times.
+Let’s look back to see how these resilient and strong Chevy Trucks, like the Silverado and Colorado, have evolved with the times.

 The humble beginnings of a legend are always one of the more intriguing parts of a story.
 Seeing where it all started can help you understand its progression.
 The legendary lines of Chevrolet trucks can be traced back to 1918, when gas was only 25 cents, a new home cost an average of $6,187, and Woodrow Wilson was president.